mmahsereci/mmahsereci.github.io/_posts/2021-10-31-distribution-shifts.md

 Covariate shift, inverse concept shift and to some degree also prior probability shift all will have a detectable effect on the statistics of $$P_{ts}(x)$$.
 If targets $$y$$ are not available in a new dataset however, and forward concept shift occurs ($$P(y|x)$$ is intervened on), then no shift will be detected, but generalisation performance will drop.
-This scenario is not too unrealistic: A root cause example are changes in the environment where users start to like or not like a feature anymore due to some outer influence.
+This scenario is quite realistic: For example users may start to like or not like a feature anymore due to some outer influence which affects $$P(y|x)$$ only.

 *Model assumptions:* There is an interplay between dataset, shift appearance, and machine learning model.
 A relatively small shift may have a larger effect on generalisation performance, e.g., swapping pixels in an image, than